anik123/FNV-implementation-in-Matlab/README.md

-# FNV implementation in Matlab
+# FNV Hash implementation in Matlab

 The basic information regarding FNV is provided here (http://www.isthe.com/chongo/tech/comp/fnv/).
 Both FNV1 and FNV1a is implemented here.